gardener/landscaper/docs/tutorials/05-external-jsonschema.md

 The components with their jsonschema and blueprint artifacts are now uploaded and can be deployed.

-To deploy the component using Landscaper, first the target import and the data imports have to be defined and applied to the Kubernetes cluster.
+In a first step, the target import and the data imports have to be defined and applied to the Kubernetes cluster so that Landscaper can pick them up.

 ```yaml
 # ./docs/tutorials/resources/external-jsonschema/my-target.yaml